 I'm looking to head to Thailand for 3 weeks, end of august through to sept.
 What's the best things to do.

 North East is my pick for sure!
 Chiang Rai, I got truly stuck there for weeks, lax small place, easy to blend with locals at the Peace house (bar), awesome people and cool as things to do nearby : Black House blew my mind, and White temple is very cool too!
 Pai is really rated highly by many, its pretty sweet if you like riverside and bungalow living.
-The islands can be reeeeally touristy, starbucks etc so very tailored and expensive in comparison, but a fun party with other tourists if youre into that! about 8 years ago
+The islands can be reeeeally touristy, starbucks etc so very tailored and expensive in comparison, but a fun party with other tourists if youre into that! over 8 years ago

 3 answers833 views